ivanfreire87/Artificial-Inteligence/README.md

-# Artificial-Inteligence
+# Artificial-Intelligence
-Project to create a game to play vs an artificial inteligence.
+Project to create a game to play vs an artificial intelligence.
 Minimax algorithm was used.